WITW Part II: SOAP RPC

 Nearby

-method returns information about
+The nearby method returns information about

 landmarks that are close to the

-location of the specified userid
+location of the specified userid.

 nearby(xs:string userid,